Brainstorming Methods and Explanation – The 10 Best Techniques for More Ideas

 Remote brainstorming – 6 Tools that help

-Sometimes it is impossible to work in the same room or with the desired group.
-Several tools help you brainstorm efficiently via chat, video, etc.
+Sometimes it is impossible to work in the same room or with the same group.
+Several tools can help you to brainstorm efficiently via chat, video, etc.

-When using these tools, it is important to teach everyone beforehand the basics functionalities, so everybody feels enabled to contribute to the brainstorming success.
+When using these tools, it is important that everyone is trained in the basic functions beforehand, so that everyone feels able to contribute to the success of the brainstorming.

 Here are six tools for effective remote brainstorming